crspybits/MicroAL/README.md

 6) From what I can tell, the linker warning "embedded dylibs/frameworks only run on iOS 8 or later" is an Xcode bug.
 I've targeted iOS9.
 Why should it complain?

 7) I laid out the views in the detail view controller using code both to illustrate that I can do this and because the rotation was annoying with constraints/autolayout.
 It seemed simpler to do it in code.
 See also https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/LayoutandAppearance.html for the fact that on iPad both landscape and portrait are "regular".

+8) Some contraints in autolayout for the master VC are showing up as problematic in the debug console.
+The layout looks fine to me, and potentially these could be debugged with more time.